karlnapf/shogun-wiki/Example_Generation.md

 ```

 ### Expressions
-Expressions are used in assignment, function arguments, printing, and they can statements by themselves (used for side effects).
+Expressions are used in assignments, function arguments, printing, and they can be statements by themselves (used for side effects).
 Expressions are either a literal value, a method call, or an identifier.
 Below are examples of different expressions.

 ```
 # Literal values